yogensia/korean-lady-discord-bot/COMMANDS.md

 ### `k!live`

 Embeds a nice link for a Twitch stream.
 Channel must be live.
+This command can only be used by the server owner.

 Usage: `k!live`